Deep Learning based Uncertainty Decomposition for Real-time Control: - Direct Estimation of Epistemic Uncertainty

-Thus, the $\Ntr$ points in~$\sXepi$ with the least distance to a training point are replaced by the corresponding point in~$\sXtr$.
-Now the choice of~$2\dx+1$ epi points becomes clear as one of them will be turned into $\yepi = 0$ corresponding to ``low epistemic uncertainty'', while $2\dx$ points further away from the training point $\yepi = 0$ indicate the opposite.
+The $\Ntr$ points in~$\siXepi$ with the least distance to a training point are therefore replaced by the corresponding point in~$\sXtr$.
+This step attempts to reduce the overlap between the input space covered by $\mathbb{X}_{epi}\backslash\mathbb{X}_{tr}$ and the space covered by the training inputs $\mathbb{X}_{tr}$.
+Now the choice of~$2\dx+1$ epi points becomes clear as one of them will be turned into $\yepi = 0$ corresponding to ``low epistemic uncertainty'', while $2\dx$ points further away from the training point $\yepi = 0$ correspond to ``high epistemic uncertainty''.
+See Fig. \ref{fig:NN}(b) for an example of epistemic training data generation.